 - 6. Photographs/Video/Voice Recordings: I understand that photographs, video and/or voice recordings may be taken of me and used for medical purposes such as documenting or planning my care as well as for teaching or for publication in a scientific journal.
-Prior to any publication or disclosure of the photographs, video and/or voice recordings, other than as part of a Telehealth video conference, we will obtain your written authorization, unless the images/recordings do not identify you or have been changed so that they no longer identify you.
+Prior to any publication or disclosure of the photographs, video and/or voice recordings, other than as part of a Telehealth video conference, Stony Brook University Hospital will obtain my written authorization, unless the images/recordings do not identify me or have been changed so that they no longer identify me.
 I understand that the photographs, videos and/or voice recordings taken to document my care are part of my medical record and those taken for other purposes are not part of my medical record. - 7.
-Information Guides: I acknowledge that, in accordance with the New York State Department of Health guidelines, I have received:
+Personal Valuables: I acknowledge that Stony Brook University Hospital is not responsible for any personal property that I bring to the hospital.
+I understand that I should not bring any valuables (jewelry, furs, expensive clothing, or other items) with me to the hospital and that I should send valuables home with a family member or friend.
+However, if I am unable to do this, I understand that I can have my small valuables collected by staff and brought to the cashier's office and locked in a safe. - 8.
+Communications: I understand Stony Brook Medicine uses a variety of communication methods such as telephone (including voicemail messages), text messages and emails to communicate for purposes such as appointment reminders, available services and other important health care related communications.
+I understand that by providing Stony Brook Medicine with my contact information such as my mobile telephone number and email address, Stony Brook Medicine may use that contact information to communicate to me limited protected health information (PHI) related to my care.
+Additionally, I understand other persons who may receive or answer my communications may receive limited PHI such as appointments, available services, or other important health care related information.